Follow IPL’s refugee resettlement algorithm from inspiration to implementation.

 “The United States runs the world’s largest resettlement program, bringing refugees into the country and giving them a chance to escape persecution and start over,” Hainmueller says.
 But how can we, through the best possible policies, ensure that refugees become productive citizens who can contribute to society and the U.S. economy?”

-Back at Stanford, Hainmueller delved into the available data, which notes whether refugees were employed 90 days after arriving in the country.
-His analysis soon revealed clear patterns: certain locations worked better for certain kinds of refugees than others.
+Working with Dartmouth professor Jeremy Ferwerda, who was also examining the role of place in shaping refugee outcomes, Hainmueller delved into the available data, which notes whether refugees were employed 90 days after arriving in the country.
+The analysis soon revealed clear patterns: certain locations worked better for certain kinds of refugees than others.
 Depending on one’s background, one place might especially reward one’s strengths; meanwhile, traits that could be a liability in one place could become less detrimental to one’s prospects in another.

-With that insight, he realized the potential for an algorithm to apply the data’s lessons to incoming refugees.
-He called in Kirk Bansak, a grad student and IPL’s resident data scientist, and together they worked out the math of the problem, translating it into code.
+With that insight, Hainmueller realized the potential for an algorithm to apply the data’s lessons to incoming refugees.
+He called in Kirk Bansak, then a grad student and IPL’s resident data scientist, and together they worked out the math of the problem, translating it into code.

 Would the algorithm work?
 Hainmueller and Bansak didn’t need the placement officers to actually use it to find out.
 Just as one would backtest an investment strategy, they ran the algorithm on historical data.
 To train it for use in the United States, they used data on more than 30,000 refugees, aged 18–64, placed by a major resettlement agency from 2011–16.
 Then they asked the algorithm to assign optimal locations for refugees who arrived at the end of 2016.